change-metrics/monocle/CONTRIBUTING.md

 #### API

-To start the Monocle API then run the following commands.
+To start the Monocle API run the following commands.

 To reload modules when code is updated then type `:reload`.